 - Safety and security of the provider that offers the card.

 To find out how to compare travel cards, use our travel card guide.

 Thinking about getting your travel card through your bank?

-We think it’s vital for you to make a fair comparison though, so we’ve reviewed all of these banks and shared what’s good and bad about each one.
+To make a fair comparison, we’ve reviewed all of these banks and shared pros and cons about each one.

 Remember, you can also use our comparison table in our travel card guide to find the cheapest option.

 Do you know what currency you want to exchange?

 Use our comparison tool to find the travel money provider with the best exchange rates for the currency you want to buy.